rubik/rubik.github.io/content/post/sklearn-pipeline.md

 The resulting code is well organized and very easy to understand.
 It's also extremely easy to add or remove steps to/from the pipeline.

+**UPDATE (Oct 28, 2017)**: As of scikit-learn v0.19.0, the function signature of the undocumented function `_transform_one` changed, and the code of `DFFeatureUnion` was updated accordingly (thanks to Paulo Cheadi Haddad Filho for pointing it out).

 [pipeline-doc]: http://scikit-learn.org/stable/modules/pipeline.html#pipeline
 [fu-doc]: http://scikit-learn.org/stable/modules/pipeline.html#featureunion-composite-feature-spaces